 Chapter 2 – At the Hospital

-When the ambulance rolled to a stop, things happened fast—faster than Carrie could keep up with.
+Things happened fast when the ambulance rolled to a stop—faster than Carrie could keep up with.
 Someone threw the doors open from the outside and revealed a gaggle of hospital staff awaiting their arrival.
-One of them motioned for her to step out, and two others nearly ran her over as she did.
+One motioned for her to step out, and two others nearly ran her over as she did.
 In a matter of seconds, the staff and the ambulance attendants disappeared into the building with the victim, leaving Carrie standing alone on an empty ambulance porch.
 For lack of knowing what else to do, she followed through the double-door entrance.

 The emergency room was a labyrinth of curtained cubicles, some open, some not.
 People dressed in hospital scrubs scurried here and there, paying her no attention.